 At Martha’s Table, our mission is to support strong children, strong families, and strong communities.

-What began in 1980 as a safe space for children to access after-school meals on 14th Street NW has grown into a community-led organization serving more than 30,000 neighbors annually on both sides of the Anacostia River.
+Since 1980, Martha’s Table has been a symbol of dignity, equity, and opportunity in Washington, DC.
+What began with a sandwich and a safe space for youth after school on 14th Street NW has grown into a powerful, community-centered organization serving over 45,000 neighbors each year through high-quality education, healthy food and wellness initiatives, family support, and investments that spark opportunity and strengthen community.
 To further our impact, we relocated our headquarters in 2019 to the heart of Ward 8, ensuring we remain deeply connected to the neighborhoods we serve.

-Guided by the wisdom and leadership of our neighbors, we take a community-led approach to ensure every child, family, and neighborhood in Washington, DC, has the resources to thrive.
-From education to health and wellness, our work is rooted in the belief that strong communities are built by investing in people.
+Our work is guided by the wisdom and leadership of our neighbors and rooted in the belief that strong communities are built by investing in people.
 We are committed to walking alongside our neighbors, creating opportunities, and strengthening the foundations that allow children and families to succeed.

 In 2020, we launched a new phase of impact by deepening our engagement with the community.
 We convened a panel of respected Southeast DC leaders to shape an intentional strategy, resulting in over 1,000 meaningful conversations with residents.
 Speaking in multiple languages—including Spanish and Amharic—neighbors of all ages and backgrounds shared their priorities, aspirations, and the role they trust Martha’s Table to play in advancing their vision for a stronger DC.